CV + Statement

 Un Festival Vrrr; Musée d'Art, Toulon, France

-The Space between the Lines; 139 Artspace, London, UK (SOLO SHOW)
+The Space between the Lines; 139 Artspace, London, UK (SOLO EXHIBITION)

 COLOUR (part of Plymouth Art Weekender); Studio 102, Plymouth, UK